ioccc-src/winner/2020/ferguson1/cannibalism.log.md

 # Examples

-In the below game dumps I have replaced the bug with `B`, the head with `H` and where it is known, the tail with `T` in order to help distinguish where they are.
+In the below game dumps I have replaced the bug with `B`, the head with `H` and where it is known, the tail with `T`, in order to help distinguish where they are.
 Since the head is replaced with `H` I have noted the direction it was moving above each dump.
 Each line with a bug, the head or tail is marked with upper case text to make it easier to see.